supperchong/algorithm/README.md

 ## Setting

 press `ctrl+,` or open `file->Preferences->Settings`, you will see User and Workspace setting.
-Workspace setting will override User setting. open Extensions->algorithm,you will see the settings:
+Workspace setting will override User setting. open `Extensions->algorithm`,you will see the settings:

 | Setting Name    | Description                                                                                       | Default Value |
 | --------------- | ------------------------------------------------------------------------------------------------- | ------------- |